Use the Worldwide Disclosure Facility (WDF) to disclose a UK tax liability that relates wholly or in part to an offshore issue.

 The terms of the facility

-- you must make a full disclosure of all previously undisclosed UK tax liabilities
+- make a full disclosure of all previously undisclosed UK tax liabilities

-- you must calculate interest and penalties based on the existing legislation
+- calculate interest and penalties based on the existing legislation

 If your disclosure is correct and complete and you fully co-operate by supplying any further information we ask for to check your disclosure, we’ll not seek to impose a higher penalty, except in specific circumstances.
-Also, we won’t publish details of your disclosure.
+Also, we will not publish details of your disclosure.

-If you fail to make a complete or accurate disclosure or refuse to send in additional information, we may:
+If you fail to make a complete or accurate disclosure or refuse to send in more information, we may:

 - apply a higher penalty than we would if you’d provided the information voluntarily